 See This Recipe in Action

-This simple yet addicting Chicken Yakisoba is full of noodles, chicken, and vegetables, and drenched in a sweet and tangy sauce.
+Skip take out and make these easy and addictive Chicken Yakisoba noodles that are full of chicken and vegetables, and drenched in a sweet and tangy sauce!

 - 1/2 head green cabbage $0.41